gsoft-inc/wl-web-configs/docs/rslib/configure-dev.md

 ```

 !!!info
-Tree-shaking works best when bundlers can exclude entires files from the bundle.
-When the `bundle` option is set to `true`, bundlers must tree-shake strictly by removing unused parts withing the same file.
-While this is supported by most modern bundlers, it's best to stick to the lowest common denominator to produce the most predictable results and not bundling libraries.
+Tree-shaking is most effective when bundlers can exclude entire files from the final bundle.
+However, when the `bundle` option is set to `true`, bundlers must perform tree-shaking within individual files by removing unused parts.
+While most modern bundlers support this, it's generally better to follow the lowest common denominator approach by opting for a [bundleless](https://lib.rsbuild.dev/guide/basic/output-structure#bundle--bundleless) output, to produce the most predictable results and not bundling unnecessary code.

-For additional information about bundle vs bundleless, refer to the following [documentation](https://lib.rsbuild.dev/guide/basic/output-structure#bundle--bundleless).
+For more details on the differences between bundled and bundleless output, refer to the [documentation](https://lib.rsbuild.dev/guide/basic/output-structure#bundle--bundleless).
 !!!

 ### `tsconfigPath`